- Roads, highways and pavements

 space for walking

 Normally before a change to the highway is implemented it can take up to a year of consultation.
-As we have to act quickly, we are introducing these changes under emergency legislation passed by the government.
+As we have to act quickly, we are introducing these changes under emergency legislation and using experimental orders.
 This enables changes to be put in place quickly and then consulted on and changed over time.

-We know we won't have got everything right first time so we need your views as to what should be altered or changed.
-This is about supporting local business as best we can.
-We are starting with the busiest areas and working through centres over the coming weeks.
+We know we won't have got everything right first time and have changed some schemes already based on feedback we have received.
+We need your views on what should be altered and changed.
+This is about supporting local business to operate as best we can while maintaining social distancing.

 |Area||Changes||Plans||Date the changes will be introduced|